sumbach/modern-cljs/doc/tutorial-22.md

                                     (brepl/repl-env :port 9000)))]}}
 ```

-The world in which lives the *enfocus developer* is much more complex
+The world in which the *enfocus developer* lives is much more complex
-if compared with the world in which lives the *enfocus user* and we
+as compared to the world in which the *enfocus user* lives and we
-don't want that an *enfocus user* has to even visually perceive that
+don't want an *enfocus user* to even visually perceive that
 complexity.

-Take into account that even if it appears that the change has been
+Even though this change was
-very easy to be done, this is only because we already kept all the
+very easy to make, this is only because we already moved settings for the *enfocus developer* to the
-`:dev` setting.
-The efforts we did in applying the separation of
+`:dev` profile.
+The effort we spent in applying the separation of
 concerns principle are now paying us back.

-Don't forget that you should never set any `:user` option in the
+Don't forget that you should never set any `:user` option in the *project*
 `profiles.clj` file.
 Also remember that `lein` merges together three
 sources of project configurations:

-* the `profiles.clj` file from the `~/.lein` directory: this file
+* `profiles.clj` from the `~/.lein/` directory: this file
-  should contain `:user` profile's settings only;
+  should contain `:user` profile settings only;
-* the `profiles.clj` local to the project: this file should never
+* `profiles.clj` local to the project: this file should never
-  contain any `:user` profile's settings;
+  contain any `:user` profile settings;
-* the `project.clj` file: this file should never contain any `:user`
+* `project.clj`: this file should never contain any `:user`
-  setting too;
+  profile either;

-In case of setting conflicts, the content of the local `profiles.clj`
+In case of setting conflicts, the content of the local *project* `profiles.clj`
 takes precedence over the `project.clj` content which, in turn, takes
-precedence over the `~/.lein/profiles.clj` content.
+precedence over the *user* `~/.lein/profiles.clj` content.

 ### Light the fire

-As usual after a main step ahead we like to verify that everthing is
+As usual after making this kind of change we like to verify that everything is
 still working as expected.

 #### Clean, compile and test